 - How to access wellness and mental health support and resources, such as an Employee Assistance Program (EAP).

-Make sure your clients and visitors are also informed about COVID-19 and how your workplace is responding to the pandemic:
+Make sure all visitors are also informed about workplace safety protocols:

 - Remind them to follow COVID-19 precautions such as wearing a mask, maintaining physical distancing, and performing hand hygiene.

-- Inform them that your policies, products, and services might be different than previously experienced or expected due to COVID-19.
+- Inform them of current policies, products, and services that might be different than previously experienced or expected due to COVID-19.

-- Remind them to be considerate of your workers, other clients, and the environment (e.g., avoid littering used masks and wipes).
+- Remind them to be considerate of workers, other visitors, and the environment (e.g., avoid littering used masks and wipes).

-- Consider preparing a COVID-19 information package for clients to read and acknowledge before they book services or arrive for an appointment.
+- Consider preparing a COVID-19 information package for visitors to read and acknowledge before they arrive for appointments or book services.

-- Stay up to date on current legal requirements and resources from your local public health authorities and jurisdictional Occupational Health and Safety (OHS) regulator.
+- Stay up to date on current legal requirements and resources from local public health authority and jurisdictional Occupational Health and Safety (OHS) regulator.

-- Continue to review and update your communication and training materials, work practices, and corporate policies.
+- Continue to review and update the communication and training materials, work practices, and organizational policies.